iftheshoefritz/gilded-fritz/README.md

 	- "Conjured" items degrade in Quality twice as fast as normal items

 Feel free to make any changes to the UpdateQuality method and add any new code as long as everything still works correctly.
-However, do not alter the Item class or Items property as those belong to the goblin in the corner who will insta-rage and one-shot you as he doesn't believe in shared code ownership (you can make the UpdateQuality method and Items property static if you like, we'll cover for you).
+However, do not alter the Item class as it belongs to the goblin in the corner who will insta-rage and one-shot you as he doesn't believe in shared code ownership.

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

+## Changes from the original
+See the original here: https://github.com/emilybache/GildedRose-Refactoring-Kata

+I made the following changes:
+- Ruby version only
+- RSpec only
+- Added a branch `start-from-specs` with pre-written specs for those who just want to get started refactoring.
+This is unrealistic (why would such bad code have useful specs?) but it allows us to get to the "let's make this code better" step faster.
+- The TextTests included with the original are excluded because I found it a pain to install TextTest and getting 30 devs to install before starting going to be chaos.